About Powell

 My Approach and Attitude

 Living with photographs that we especially enjoy, and seeing them on our walls daily, can affect our mood and disposition in positive ways.
-We can relate to their reality.
-They stimulate us to slow down and perceive the beauty that surrounds us, and they may serve as tethers to the real world in the face of commercial and media fantasies.
+We can relate to them and the stories that they present.
+They stimulate us to slow down and perceive the world and lives that surround us, and they may serve as tethers to the real world in the face of commercial and media fantasies.
 We shall be better lovers.

 The Prints

-The LightJet 5000 exposes light sensitive paper with red, green and blue lasers, and it is recognized as the most precise photo imager in the world.
+The LightJet printers expose light sensitive paper with lasers, and it is recognized as the most precise photo imager in the world.
 These are not giclée or inkjet reproductions.
-They are true photographic prints with the wide color gamut, luminosity and archival properties that we are accustomed to seeing in exquisite color photography.
+They are true gelatin silver photographic prints with the wide color and grayscale gamuts, luminosity, and archival properties that we are accustomed to seeing in exquisite photography.
 There are no dots; this is a continuous tone imaging process.
-The LightJet people claim that an inkjet printer would need a resolution of 4000 dpi or more to equal the resolution of the LightJet 5000.
+The LightJet people claim that an inkjet printer would need a resolution of 4000 dpi or more to equal the resolution of the LightJet.
 That may be an overstatement, and there is, after all, a lot more going on in a fine print than the number of dots.
 But the images produced by the LightJet have earned it worldwide respect and put it at the top of the industry.

 Awards